tilt-dev/tilt.build/docs/example_python.md

 ENV FLASK_ENV $flask_env
 ```
-Together, these changes mean that when we build this Dockerfile via this Tiltfile, we set the environment variable `FLASK_ENV=development`, which does a couple of things; most notably for our purposes, it enables hot reloading, so we change `app.py` in place and not have to worry about restarting the server ourselves.
-(This is a bit of a roundabout way to achieve our goal, but it keeps the app and Dockerfile flexibile enough to be used in production without changes.)
+Together, these changes mean that when we build this Dockerfile via this Tiltfile, our Flask app will run in development mode.
+When in development mode, Flask watches for file changes and reloads the server when necessary.

 Let's see what this new configuration looks like: